CediGasser/minecraft-qr-db/README.md

-# MinecraftQRDB
+# Minecraft QR Database
-An API saving QR-Codes in a minecraft server thats usable as database.
+An API saving & reading QR-Codes in a minecraft server thats usable as database.